Chipeta: Advisor and confidant

-Ute leader and wise woman
+Negotiated and forced moves

+Westward expansion

 Chipeta sought to live peacefully with the white settlers in Colorado.
 Tensions were rising as the settlers drove off game the Utes needed to survive.
 In addition, the government, through the White River Indian Agency, was pressing the Utes to take up farming, give up racing their horses, and convert to Christianity.

+Meeker massacre

-The Ute resentment boiled up in an uprising in September 1879, marked by the Meeker Massacre at the Agency, where the Utes killed 11 white men and took three women and two children captive.
-In a related battle at Milk Creek, the Utes pinned down forces from Fort Steele for several days before reinforcements arrived.
+The Ute resentment boiled up to the White River War in September 1879, marked by the Meeker massacre at the Agency, where the Utes killed 11 white men and took three women and two children captive.
+In a related battle at Milk Creek, the Utes pinned down forces from Fort Steele (Wyoming) for several days before reinforcements arrived.

 The Uncompahgre did not take part in the uprising.
 General Charles Adams, a former US Indian agent, negotiated release of the captives.
 One of the captives was Josephine Meeker, adult daughter of the late Indian agent Nathan Meeker.
 The captives were brought to Chipeta and Ouray's home after their release.
 Adams held an inquiry into the events in Colorado.

-On January 7, 1880, Chipeta and Chief Ouray led a delegation of Utes to Washington, DC to negotiate a treaty regarding reservation resettlement.
+Delegate in Washington, D.C.

+Chipeta and Chief Ouray traveled with a delegation of Utes by train, bound for Washington, D.C.
+As Chipeta and the other Utes attempted to board a train at Alamosa, they were almost lynched by an angry mob of white people, who believed them associated with the Meeker Massacre.
+They passed through Chicago where they were met by crowds of people that threatened the Utes.
+The delegation arrived in Washington, D.C. on January 11, 1880.
+Arrangements had been made to entertain and protect the Ute delegation while in the capital city and to negotiate a treaty regarding reservation resettlement.
 They also had been asked to testify before a congressional inquiry into the Ute uprising.
-As Chipeta and the other Utes attempted to board a train at Alamosa, they were almost lynched by an angry mob of white people, who believed them associated with the Meeker Massacre.
+The Utes health suffered due to the overheated rooms and change in lifestyle in the city.
+The delegation became ill, Chipeta to a lesser extent than the men.
+Ouray became very ill and was diagnosed with Bright's disease.

-On March 7, 1880, Chipeta was welcomed as a delegate by Secretary of Interior Carl Schurz at the US Capitol.
+On March 7, 1880, Chipeta was welcomed as a delegate by Secretary of Interior Carl Schurz at the United States Capitol.
 She testified before a Congressional inquiry into the Meeker Massacre.
 At the hearing, she took the witness stand and answered, through an interpreter, the 10 questions put to her.

-The Utes ratified a treaty with the US government; however, they were forced to leave Colorado and resettle on a reservation in Utah.
-Both the White River and Uncompahgre Utes were forced out.
-Following passage of the Ute Removal Act of 1880, Chipeta and other Utes were removed to the Uintah Indian Reservation in Utah.
-Chief Ouray died in Ignacio, Colorado earlier that year.
-After his death, the reservation was renamed to honor him.
-Chipeta continued as a leader of the Utes and was highly respected as a wise woman.
+The Utes ratified a treaty with the US government.